beyond-code-github/Superscribe/features.markdown

 			</ul>
 		</p>
 		<h3 class="title visible-phone">Optional Nodes</h3>
-		<p>So now we have an app that will respond to '/' and '/Hello/World', but lets see what happens if we access just '/Hello':</p>
+		<p>Combined, the samples above create an app that will respond to '/' and '/Hello/World', but not 'Hello':</p>
 		<pre class="prettyprint lang-cs">

     // "/Hello" -> 404 - Route was incomplete
 		</pre>
 		<p>This is because the "Hello" node only has one edge, and it is not optional.
-We can change this by calling the fluent method Optional() on the "World" node:
+To change this, we call the fluent method Optional() on the "World" node:
 		<pre class="prettyprint lang-cs">

     var helloRoute = new ConstantNode("Hello").Slash(new ConstantNode("World")).Optional();